northbrookjs/deprecated-northbrookjs/README.md

 can be done.
 By default this configuration file should be named either `northbrook.js` or `northbrook.ts` if TypeScript is for you.
-Throughout the documentation these two files will used interchangably but rules or guidelines that apply to one apply to all Northbrook confurations.
+Throughout the documentation these two files will used interchangably but rules or guidelines that apply to one apply to all Northbrook configurations.

 ```typescript
 // as a TypeScript interface